 Whether you’re looking for a single or double-acting, tie-rod, marine, subsea or welded hydraulic cylinder, something standard or made-to-order, we have it covered…

 Better still, you can relax knowing that you’re dealing with a company with over 75 years’ technical experience, backed by ISO 9001 accreditation… and that means that you’re in safe hands.
 We never compromise on quality on a hydraulic cylinder.
 Ever.

 … I searched for ages to find the right size hydraulic cylinder and you guys came up trumps.
 Excellent service… really helpful.

 If you’re looking for a “standard” hydraulic cylinder, then hop over to our catalogue where we showcase some of the more popular hydraulic cylinders we have on offer:

-If you can’t find what you’re looking for, you can always contact one of our hydraulic engineers – they love to talk – or fill in a stock enquiry form.
+If you can’t find what you’re looking for, you can always contact one of our hydraulic engineers – they love to talk – or go to enquire online go to our Contact page.
 If you’re looking for something a bit different, then our Bespoke Hydraulic Cylinder Design Form will help you capture the information we need to design a custom-made hydraulic cylinder tailored to your specific requirements and operating parameters.
 Just fill in as much as you can… we can work through the rest together afterwards.

 Let’s take a quick look at the different types of hydraulic cylinder design available…

 Tie Rod Cylinder: Tie rod style hydraulic cylinders use high-strength threaded steel rods to hold the two end caps to the cylinder barrel.
 This technique is most often seen in industrial factory applications.
 Small bore cylinders usually have 4 tie rods, while large bore cylinders could need as many as 16 or 20 tie rods to be able to keep the end caps under the extreme forces generated.